Where it all began…

 As with the rules of his grocery shop, people were served on a first come, first served basis, and anyone with a great sense of self-entitlement who felt they could push in was met by Fox who simply said: “thee get back and take thy place at the end else thou will get no flour”.

-The Nottingham came into being in 1849, when a small group of Nottingham businessmen led by Fox started trading for the first time.
+Nottingham Building Society came into being in 1849, when a small group of Nottingham businessmen led by Fox started trading for the first time.

 Originally open between 6pm and 9pm on the first Tuesday of each month, it soon began to grow as a place for working to middle class people to safely keep their savings, with a view to owning their own homes.